rolloutit/monday-update-multiplier/README.md

 - `create_update_text(item_name, username, column_values, update_message)`: Constructs a formatted text string for updates in connected boards.
 - `create_update(item_id, update_text)`: Executes a GraphQL mutation to create an update in a specific item on Monday.com.
 - `query_item_info(item_id)`: Fetches item information from Monday.com using GraphQL.

+## API Gateway Resource Policy for IP Whitelisting

+To enhance the security of the Lambda function, the `serverless.yml` includes an API Gateway resource policy that restricts access to specific IP ranges used by Monday.com.
+This ensures that only requests from these IPs can reach the function, providing an additional security layer.

+### IP Whitelisting Configuration

+The configuration allows traffic from the following Monday.com IP ranges:

+- `82.115.214.0/24`
+- `185.66.202.0/23`
+- `185.237.4.0/22`

+This is defined in the `provider.apiGateway.resourcePolicy` section of the `serverless.yml`, where each IP range is specified under the `Condition.IpAddress.aws:SourceIp` field.

+### Deployment

+After updating the `serverless.yml` with the IP whitelisting configuration, deploy the changes using:

 ## Usage